 |---|---|---|---|

-For most professional services firms, Make offers the best balance of power and price.
-Zapier wins on simplicity if your workflow is straightforward. n8n is the pick for firms with IT staff who want full control.
-We’ve built intake automations on all three platforms.
-For a detailed pricing and feature comparison, see our Make vs Zapier guide for small businesses.
+Make offers the best power-to-price ratio for most firms.
+Zapier wins on simplicity if your workflow is straightforward. n8n is the pick for firms with IT staff.
+We’ve built intake automations on all three.
+For a detailed comparison, see our Make vs Zapier small business guide.

 The connection itself is straightforward: form submission triggers a “New Contact” action in your CRM.
-Map each form field to its corresponding CRM field.
-Add a step to check for duplicates.
+Map each form field to its CRM field.
+Add a duplicate check.
 Done.

 How did Skylarks International automate immigration intake?

-After mapping their process (the critical first step), they built an automated intake flow:
+After mapping their process (the critical first step), they built this flow:

 - Online form captures case details and visa category

-- Auto-qualification determines if Skylarks can help with this visa type
+- Auto-qualification determines if Skylarks handles this visa type

 - Qualified prospects get instant response with Calendly booking link

-- After consultation, engagement letter generates through PandaDoc
+- After consultation, PandaDoc generates the engagement letter

 - Signed letter triggers document collection checklist with secure upload